-In the U.S. homes, electricity is largely consumed for heating and cooling due to the diverse geographic locations and drastic changes in the climate.
+In U.S. homes, electricity is largely consumed for heating and cooling due to the diverse geographic locations and drastic changes in the climate.
 The construction sector in the U.S. has been showcasing tremendous growth.
 Mergers, acquisitions, and new large-scale projects are expected to position this sector on a high growth trajectory in the coming years.
 As per the data published by the Associated General Contractors of America (AGC), the U.S. construction industry creates nearly USD 1.35 trillion worth of projects every year, employing around 7 million people.
-The burgeoning growth in the household units and flourishing construction sector in the U.S. is anticipated to upsurge the demand for residential boilers.
+The burgeoning growth in household units and flourishing construction sector in the U.S. is anticipated to upsurge the demand for residential boilers.

 In the aftermath of the collapse of the housing market in 2007–2008, the U.S. housing market witnessed significant growth in recent years, primarily driven by the ever-growing population, rising disposable income, and the growing desire among the inhabitants to live in a single-family home.
-Additionally, the decreasing age group of first-time homebuyers across the country is another pivotal factor that positively influences the growth of the housing units across the country.
+Additionally, the decreasing age group of first-time homebuyers across the country is another pivotal factor that positively influences the growth of housing units across the country.
 In the last decade, the housing unit across the U.S. market surged by approximately 6% from 131.8 million units in 2010 to 139.7 million units in 2019.
 The below-mentioned info-graph depicts the annual estimates of housing units for the U.S. in the period 2010–2019.

-Temperature change is among the most crucial aspect that drives the household energy demand in both the developed and emerging economies.
+Temperature change is among the most crucial aspect that drives household energy demand in both developed and emerging economies.
 As the temperature across the country is continuously rising, it is prompting a need for more efficient and advanced heating and cooling systems across the market.
 For instance, according to the EPA, since 1901, the average surface temperature across the contiguous 48 states of the U.S. has increased at an average rate of 0.14°F per decade.
-Since then, in the U.S., adjusting expenditures on heating and cooling systems of the household is considered one of the simplest ways to respond to climate change.
+Since then, in the U.S., adjusting expenditures on the heating and cooling systems of the household is considered one of the simplest ways to respond to climate change.

 As per the EIA, in 2019, space heating accounted for 38% of delivered energy in buildings, a larger share than any other end-use.
 Additionally, the EIA also expects that from 2019 to 2050, the total consumption of delivered energy by the buildings sector will increase by 7% on account of the growing demand for end-use products, including air conditioning, electronics, and water heating.

-The rising popularity of renewable energy sources such as solar heating systems and heat pumps has witnessed an increasing interest from the household owners in recent years.
+The rising popularity of renewable energy sources such as solar heating systems and heat pumps has witnessed an increasing interest from household owners in recent years.
 This recent surge in the popularity of such alternatives is primarily driven by the cost-efficiency of these technologies.
-Additionally, the changing attitude of the inhabitants across the country, which is now more centered towards decreasing their dependency on traditional fuels and switching towards cleaner fuels, is further expected to have a positive influence on the demand for these alternatives.
+Additionally, the changing attitude of the inhabitants across the country, which is now more centered on decreasing their dependency on traditional fuels and switching towards cleaner fuels, is further expected to have a positive influence on the demand for these alternatives.

 Fire-tube boilers have been one of the leading boilers' designs for more than a century, and even today, they hold substantial value in the boiler market.
 Simple design and compact size, coupled with the ability to meet rapid fluctuations in steam demand, are factors that have inclined individuals to install these boilers across their premises.
 Additionally, the fact that these boilers operate at comparatively low operating pressure and have low-maintenance costs makes them a cost-effective heating solution compared to the water tube boiler.
 Moreover, the high capital investment and maintenance cost associated with the water tube boiler and the electric boiler is building a platform for fire tube boilers growth.